kemie/Source-Sans-Yosemite-System-Font-Replacement/readme.md

 The idea comes from Jens Jens Kutilek's [Fira Sans Replacement](https://github.com/jenskutilek/FiraSystemFontReplacement) and generated with Thai Pangsakulyanont's [Yosemite System Font Patcher](https://github.com/dtinth/YosemiteSystemFontPatcher).

 ### Warning: This package has not been extensively tested.
 It works in my system without problems, but use at your own risk.
-Specifically, most users report problems using Chrome after using this update.

 ![Yosemite Source Sans](http://note.io/1uzNWaE)